hevnsnt/norecognition/README.md

 ## The Mission

 I am a hacker.
 I see computers and technology differently.
-For years, I’ve explored how machines perceive us, delving deep into the world of computer vision.
-This exploding field of innovation dictates who is seen, who is tracked, and who is ultimately recognized, carrying profound, often unsettling, implications for our privacy.
+For years I have explored how machines perceive us, diving into computer vision.
+This fast growing field decides who is seen, who is tracked, and who is recognized, with serious and often unsettling consequences for privacy.

-We’re building physical fabrics and tooling that deliberately confound facial-recognition systems, scientifically tested, reproducible, and designed for real-world use.
+I believe physical fabrics can be engineered to confuse facial recognition systems.
+I built a reproducible, science driven process to design those fabrics, and I test them rigorously across multiple models and real world conditions so the results are practical and repeatable.
+My goal is simple: to build a wardrobe that protects my privacy — and yours.

 ### Wait, Hasn't This Been Done Before?